-- Provide a structure to facilitate cooperative communication between ADHD-focused organisations nationally.
+- Provide a structure to facilitate communication between ADHD-focused organisations nationally

-- Act as a speaker organisation on ADHD and related issues around Australia and its region when needed with other industry peak bodies and government.
+- Act as an advocacy organisation on ADHD and related issues

 Formed in 2014 from the combined efforts of volunteer state community groups